 In order to draw outside attention, Hyper-Advocates do not want to promote an accurate description of the problem.
 They want to promote an inflated view of the problem.
 They don’t want accurate studies.
 They want inflated studies.

 An effective method to inflate studies is to co-mingle different data while making it appear as through the data is similar.
 For example, “last year in Town X of 50,000 people, there were 1,000 murders and assaults”.
 That sounds like a dangerous town.
 Call in the National Guard.
 But, what if there was only 1 murder, and 999 assaults which all came in the form of spitting?
 In this case, the town doesn’t have a killing problem, it has a spitting problem.

-While my example may involve some satire, the Internet has provided those who want to solve social problems with a means to band together and a delivery system for their methods.
-Those that combine ILPS with ELPS have the greatest ability to solve society’s problems.
-On the other hand, the Hyper-Advocates of ELPS are a huge part of the problem they claim to want to solve.
+The Internet has provided those who want to solve social problems with a means to band together and a delivery system for their methods.
+Those that combine ILPS (Bottom Up) with ELPS (Top Down) have the greatest ability to solve society’s problems.
+On the other hand, the Hyper-Advocates of ELPS need to take care to not become part of the problem they want to solve.